logos-co/nomos-node/README.md

 ### Service architecture

 Most of the services are implemented with the same idea behind.
-There is a front layer responsible for handling the `Overwatch` service and a back layer that implement the actual service logic.
+There is a front layer responsible for handling the `Overwatch` service and a back layer that implements the actual service logic.

 This allows us to easily replace components as needed in a type level system.
 In any case, a node can be setup in a declarative way composing the types.
 For example: